-During any period of suspension there will be no calculation of the NAV for any series of securities of the Fund, and the Fund will not be permitted to issue, redeem or switch any securities.
-The issue, redemption and switch of securities and the calculation of the NAV for each series of securities will resume when trading resumes on the exchanges referred to in (i), above, or when the Ontario Securities Commission declares the suspension ended.
+During any period of suspension there will be no calculation of the NAV for any series of securities of the Fund, and the Fund will not be permitted to redeem any securities.
+The redemption of securities and the calculation of the NAV for each series of securities will resume when trading resumes on the exchanges referred to in (i), above, or when the Ontario Securities Commission declares the suspension ended.

-In the event of a suspension,

-- if you have placed a purchase order for a series of securities of the Fund, you may either withdraw the purchase order prior to termination of the suspension or receive securities of the series based on the series NAV next calculated after the termination of the suspension; and - if you have requested the redemption or switch of securities, but the redemption or switch proceeds cannot be calculated because of the suspension, you may either withdraw your request prior to termination of the suspension or receive payment based on the NAV next calculated after the termination of the suspension; or - in the case of redemption, receive payment based on the NAV, next calculated after the termination of the suspension; or - in the case of a switch, have the securities switched on the basis of the series NAV next calculated after the termination of the suspension.
+In the event of a suspension, if you have requested the redemption of securities, but the redemption proceeds cannot be calculated because of the suspension, you may either withdraw your request prior to termination of the suspension or receive payment based on the NAV next calculated after the termination of the suspension.